-The Shed Distillery Visitor Experience located in Drumshanbo, Co.
-Leitrim, is the latest tourist attraction in the town, which is hoped will lure whiskey/gin lovers, as well as others looking to discover more in this part of Ireland.
+The Shed Distillery Visitor Experience, offering guided tours at its Drumshanbo, County Leitrim location, is the latest tourist attraction in the town, which is hoped will lure whiskey/gin lovers, as well as others looking to discover more in this part of Northwest Ireland.

 The distillery recently launched its own single pot, triple-distilled Irish whiskey, but the company’s Drumshanbo Gunpowder Gin is still its most popular brand.